kubernetes/enhancements/keps/sig-api-machinery/20190612-crd-group-protection.md

 This doesn't actively prevent bad actors from simply setting the annotation, but it does prevent accidentally claiming an inappropriate name.

+### What to do if you accidentally put an unapproved API in a protected group
+1. Get the current state and future changes approved.
+For community projects, this is the best choice if the current state is approvable.
+2. If there are structural problems with the API's current state that prevent approval, you have two choices.
+   1. restructure in a new version, maintaining a conversion webhook, and plan to stop serving the old version.
+There are some cases where this may not work if the changes are not roundtrippable, but they should be rare.
+   2. restructure in a new API group.
+There will be no connection to existing data.
+This may be disruptive for non-alpha APIs, but these names are reserved and the process of API review has been in place for some time.
+The expectation is that this is the exceptional case of an exceptional case.

 ## References

 * [Accidental name in Kanary](https://libraries.io/github/AmadeusITGroup/kanary))